uswong/homebridge-myplace/README.md

       sudo make install
       ```
    5. Verify Installation:

       After installation, you can verify that jq is installed correctly by running:
       ```shell
       jq --version
       ```

-6. Create your Homebridge `config.json`
+4. Create MyPlace configuration file:

    Go to the 'Plugins' tab in Homebridge UI, locate your newly installed `Homebridge Myplace` plugin and click the three dots on the bottom right, select `Plugin Config` and it should launch the <B>Configuration Creator and Checker</B> and <B>Device
    Settings</B> page.